sjsu-earthquake-early-warning/P-Wave-RFC/README.md

 [Download the waveform dataset (scsn_p_2000_2017_6sec_0.5r_pick_train.hdf5).](http://scedc.caltech.edu/research-tools/deeplearning.html)
 ### Viewing the notebook.
 1. Run signal-noise-splitter.py after placing the data in '/data' to split the waveforms.
-2. Open eew-rfc.ipynb using a jupyter.
+2. Open eew-rfc.ipynb using jupyter.
 3. Run the notebook.

 **Checkpoints have been included to show the notebook's contents without needing to run it**